Smart Contract Security Audit Services

 Every Recon audit includes a detailed findings report, severity classification, remediation guidance, and a full invariant test suite you keep.
 The test suite continues protecting your codebase after the audit — run it in CI, extend it as you ship new features, or use Recon Pro to run it in the cloud.

-We audit Solidity smart contracts across all major EVM-compatible chains: Ethereum, Arbitrum, Optimism, Base, Polygon, BSC, Avalanche, and more.
-Our tooling supports Foundry, Hardhat, and custom build setups.
+Our deepest expertise is in Solidity audit — we audit Solidity smart contracts across all major EVM-compatible chains: Ethereum, Arbitrum, Optimism, Base, Polygon, BSC, Avalanche, and more.
+Our blockchain security methodology covers everything from token audit and ERC-20 compliance to complex DeFi protocol invariants.
+EVM tooling supports Foundry, Hardhat, and custom build setups with cloud fuzzing via Recon Pro.

 Audit pricing depends on codebase size, complexity, and scope.
 A typical engagement for a focused protocol (1,000-5,000 nSLOC) ranges from $30K-$80K.
 Contact us for a tailored quote — we'll review your codebase and provide a fixed price within 48 hours.